Decomposition of Polysymmetric Functions and Stack Partitions: Identities on Polysymmetric Functions

-produces a unique term of the form $E^+_{\mu}$, where $\mu$ is the concatenation of the $\alpha_k$, in other words, a stack partition in which each multiplicity is a power of $2$.
-Collecting all such terms, we obtain the identity in \eqref{eqn:EinEPs}.
+is a single basis element $E^+_{\mu}$, where $\mu$ is obtained by concatenating the parts of the $\lambda_k$ and assigning multiplicity $m_k$ to every part coming from $\lambda_k$.
+Equivalently, $\mu$ is a stack partition in which each multiplicity is a power of $2$.
+Collecting all such terms over all choices of $\tau$ and $\lambda_k$ gives \eqref{eqn:EinEPs}.
 Applying the involution $\Omega$ to both sides yields \eqref{eqn:HinHPs}. \end{proof}

 To understand the action of the involution $\Omega$ on $P_\tau$, we examine the generating function $\mathcal{P}(t)$ and its relationships with $\mathcal{H}(t)$ and $\mathcal{E}(t)$.
 The identities that follow provide the necessary groundwork.